Pádraig Mac Lochlainn: Early and personal life

 Mac Lochlainn was born in Leeds, England, on 12 June 1973.
 The son of two Irish parents, Réamonn and Mary Mac Lochlainn.
 He is their only child.
 His father was a Provisional IRA volunteer who spent nine and a half years imprisoned in jails across England.
 After his release in 1984, his father wrote a book about his prison experience called "Inside an English Jail", which was published posthumously in 1987 under the name of Raymond McLaughlin.

 Mary Mac Lochlainn was raised in an Irish Traveller family.
 He was raised by his mother and grandmother for the duration of his father's imprisonment, and described them as "two strong, loving Traveller women".

-After his father's release from prison in England, Mac Lochlainn then aged 10 moved with his family to his father's home of Buncrana, County Donegal and he has lived there since.
+After his father's release from prison in England, Mac Lochlainn, then aged 10, moved with his family to his father's home of Buncrana, County Donegal and he has lived there since.
 His father died in a drowning accident in Shannon, County Clare in 1985.
 He left school at the age of 14 and later returned to education as an adult through community development studies and distance learning.
 He worked in the painting and decorating trade for many years.

 Civic and political career

 He was the Donegal spokesperson for the Irish National Organisation of the Unemployed (INOU) from 1997 to 2001.
 He also served on the INOU National Executive from 1997 until 2000 as well as representing the organisation on the National Rural Development Forum.

 At local level, he was a community director on the Inishowen Partnership Board for 5 years from 1996 to 2001.
 His work as a community activist and political representative had led him to speak at conferences across Europe on the issues of unemployment, regional neglect and rural poverty.

 He was co-opted onto Buncrana Town Council in 2002.
 He was then subsequently elected onto Buncrana Town Council in 2004 and 2009.
 He was also elected to Donegal County Council in 2004 representing the Inishowen local electoral area and was re-elected in 2009.
-Mac Lochlainn served as Mayor of Buncrana twice; 2005–2006 and 2010–2011.
+Mac Lochlainn served as Mayor of Buncrana twice: 2005–2006 and 2010–2011.

-At national level, he was the Director of Sinn Féin's campaign against the Lisbon Treaty in 2008.
+At the national level, he was the Director of Sinn Féin's campaign against the Lisbon Treaty in 2008.
 He has served as Chairperson of his party's National Councillors Forum (NCF) and has served on the Sinn Féin Ard Comhairle (National Executive).
 He was appointed to the board of InterTradeIreland, the Trade and Business Development Body in December 2007 and served on the board up until March 2011.